olsonpm/universal/README.md

    1) an array of strings which constitute the path to the property.
    2) an array of arguments applied to the property

+ *Note: this method is a noop when called in the incorrect context.  e.g.
+   `invokeGlobalPropWith` in the browser does nothing*

 ```js
 // router.js
 import universal from 'universal';